 - Full Members have an opportunity to apply for positions on the Board of Editors in the spring.
 The new Board will be responsible for managing Law Review the following year.

-- Please see the Write-On Info page for more information regarding the GMUSL Transfer Write-On Competition.
+- Please see the Write-On Info page for more information regarding the ASLS Transfer Write-On Competition.

-If you have any questions regarding this process, Law Review, or Candidate Membership in general, please contact Editor-in-Chief at email@example.com.
+If you have any questions regarding this process, Law Review, or Candidate Membership in general, please contact Editor-in-Chief Toghrul Shukurlu at firstname.lastname@example.org.